 Fairness for Educators: Few things will be normal this school year.
 Educators will have to negotiate win-win solutions on everything from how students will pass each other in the hallways to how students will eat lunch.
 In every negotiation, commit to understanding the other person’s perspective, clearly state your idea, and stay focused on your common ground – what you both want to achieve.

-Fairness for Students: Students can use the Win-Win Negotiation tool to help them find compromise with teachers or parents.
-For example, students using win-win negotiation when asking permission to attend a social event would clearly articulate what they want (to attend event) and why they want it (to see their friends), and would listen to and understand what their parent wants (child to be safe and healthy).
+Fairness for Students: Students can use the Win-Win Negotiation tool to help them find a compromise with teachers or parents.
+For example, students using win-win negotiation when asking permission to attend a social event would clearly articulate what they want (to attend the event) and why they want it (to see their friends), and would listen to and understand what their parent wants (child to be safe and healthy).
 Then, both parties can focus on solutions that can meet this objective (you can attend the event if there are less than 10 people and you wear a mask).